modcavestory/modcavestory.github.io/docs/api/tsc.md

 ## Custom Commands

-ModCS allows you to have custom TextScript commands.
+ModCS allows you to overwrite TextScript commands and to have custom ones as well.
 If a function `ModCS.Tsc.CommandXXX` is defined (where XXX is the custom command) the function will run when the TextScript parser reaches command `<XXX`.

 ???
 Example
 	This is an example function for a TextScript command that will print its first argument to the debug console.